Donald Trump Already Bringing Jobs Back To The USA, Sprint And OneWeb To Hire 8000 Americans

 Additionally, internet startup OneWeb has pledged to offer 3,000 more jobs.
 The announcement of which “is very exciting,” according to Trump.

-OneWeb is a company that seeks to cut the digital divide by year 2027.
+OneWeb is a company that seeks to cut the digital divide by the year 2027.
 It will launch 10 satellites in about two years, with the aim of distributing low latency broadband access a year after.

-“While the cities and suburbs of developed countries have broadband access, over 50% of the world, including rural America, Europe and Asia, remain without reliable high-speed connectivity,” Founder Greg Wyler stated on OneWeb’s official website.
-“Internet access is critical for digital government, health and education, and lack of access impairs financial growth when markets cannot develop, trade and become economically relevant to each other.”
+“While the cities and suburbs of developed countries have broadband access, over 50 percent of the world, including rural America, Europe, and Asia, remain without reliable high-speed connectivity,” Founder Greg Wyler stated on OneWeb’s official website.
+“Internet access is critical for digital government, health, and education, and lack of access impairs financial growth when markets cannot develop, trade and become economically relevant to each other.”

-Earlier this month, the president-elect managed to convince United Technologies, the company that owns air-conditioner manufacturer Carrier, to keep its plant in Indianapolis rather than move to Mexico.
+Earlier this month, the President-elect managed to convince United Technologies, the company that owns air-conditioner manufacturer Carrier, to keep its plant in Indianapolis rather than move to Mexico.
 The decision, he said, is significant because 1,100 workers won’t have to relocate outside the US.

 Trump’s Carrier deal proves value of tough local reporting over parachute journalism. via @CJR. https://t.co/QqSzqTB3ai pic.twitter.com/Znee6lo7bC